eclipse/paho.mqtt.m2mqtt/README.md

 To build sample based on .Net Compact Framework 3.9 you need to download Application Builder for Windows Embedded Compact 2013 from here : http://www.microsoft.com/en-us/download/details.aspx?id=38819

+To build sample based on .Net Compact Framework 2.0 you need to download SDK for Windows CE 6.0 from here : https://www.microsoft.com/en-us/download/details.aspx?id=6135

 *SSL/TLS support*

 For SSL/TLS feature, the definition of the symbol "SSL" is needed before compile the project.